NotMyMajor/NMM---Compliment-Generator/README.md

 Your browser and computer will both probably try to warn you that the installer is not to be trusted.
 Yes I am not a known app publisher.
 No my installer will not kill your computer.
 I promise.

+The program will ask you for however many compliments you would like it to generate.
+You can plug in "inf", "infinite", or "infinity" and it will spew out compliments until you close the program.

+If you choose to print infinite compliments and you choose the fast type option, you can click anywhere within the window to pause the flow of compliments.

+You can then press enter to start it up again.

+Fast speed prints too fast to read so I recommend doing slow speed for infinite.

 If you use my code to do something fun or cool, share it with me!
 Also, credit is nice to have too.
 Enjoy!